Your travel guide dog

 This largely agricultural area, where cops such as coffee and tobacco are still grown following centuries old traditions, is an outdoor-lover’s paradise.
 The lush landscape is dotted with karsts which attract climbers and hikers alike.
 The region is also known for its music and arts scene, much like other parts of Cuba.
-See tours to Vinales
+See best Cuba travel packages to Vinales

 The beautiful cobblestoned-street city of Trinidad lies in the southern part of the island, about a 6 hours drive on Cuba’s notoriously choppy roads.
 Yet another UNESCO World Heritage site, Trinidad has been beautifully preserved to its colonial charms.
 Artist galleries and restaurants with live music line the narrow cobblestone streets.
 Walking through an open door might reveal a couple of men playing dominos on a plastic table or a traditional pig roast in process.